1.10.4 Container Placement

 Additionally max-active-tasks-per-worker

-can be set to be an integer of 1 or more, in which case a worker will not execute more than that amount of tasks.
+can be set to an integer of 1 or more, in which case a worker will not execute more than that amount of tasks.
 A value of 0 means that there is no limit on the maximum number of active tasks on the workers.
 If no worker can be selected because all of them already have max-active-tasks-per-worker

 active tasks, then the task will wait for a free worker, periodically polling the pool.
-Note that the parameter does not apply to get
+The metric concourse_steps_waiting{type="task"}

 and put